|⚠ NOTE! In case that you aren’t running under “Pro” plan and your user type isn’t an “Admin”, you will have to upgrade your plan to “Pro”.|

 The email relay section will be locked because you have no verified domains yet.
 Click on the “Domains” tab to continue.

-Now, we will have to add the domain used to send emails.
-Continue by clicking on “Add Domain” button.
+Now, we will need to add the domain used to send emails.
+Continue by clicking on the “Add Domain” button.

 Navigate to the “Exchange admin center” via the following link – https://outlook.office365.com/ecp/